Michaela-Davis/catch-of-the-day/notes.md

 ^This is rendering the component StorePicker using a self-closing tag

 React INSPECTOR/DEV TOOLS will show REACT custom components in PURPLE and other DOM elements in grey

+React will need to be imported into each component individually